open-telemetry/opentelemetry-collector-contrib/processor/tailsamplingprocessor/README.md

 - `decision_wait` (default = 30s): Wait time since the first span of a trace before making a sampling decision
 - `num_traces` (default = 50000): Number of traces kept in memory.
 - `expected_new_traces_per_sec` (default = 0): Expected number of new traces (helps in allocating data structures)
-- `processor_mode` (default = default): Processor mode to use.
+- `processor_mode` (default = decide_and_drop): Processor mode to use.
-  1. `default`: Default mode, where the processor will make a sampling decision and removes unwanted traces.
-  2. `presample`: Presample mode, where the processor will make a sampling decision and keeps unwanted traces.
-  3. `postsample`: Postsample mode, where the processor does not decide and just removes unwanted traces based on `sampled_attribute_name` attribute.
+  1. `decide_and_drop`: Determines which traces should be sampled and drops the rest.
+  2. `decide_and_tag`: Determines which traces should be sampled and adds an attribute to the trace with the sampling decision.
 - `sampled_attribute_name`: (default = tail_sampling.sampled): Attribute name to be added to the sampled traces.
 This attribute will be added to all spans in the trace.

 Each policy will result in a decision, and the processor will evaluate them to make a final decision: